 It’s possible Leia secretly had baby Rey before stashing her for safe-keeping.
 But as the novel Before the Awakening makes clear, Rey suffers an agonizing life, waking up every day starving.

-As Rey reached out to him, he looked like he was going to chuck himself off the cliff.
-It was like that time he jumped off a ledge in Cloud City when Vader propositioned him in Empire.
+As Rey reached out to him, he looked like he was going to chuck himself off the cliff, like that time he jumped off a ledge in Cloud City in Empire.

 Vader begged him to join the dark side; Rey reaches out to him to rejoin the fight for the light.
 Episode VIII may reveal that Luke is her father.
 That’s not going to be shocking.
 And they could have done it in VII.